-What better way to make the most of the new year than by starting your very own wine cellar!
-A cellar is not only a wonderful way to share delicious moments in good company but can also be an investment which will gain in value over time.
-Below, a few tips to help you on your way, and some advice from Angélique de Lencquesaing, co-founder of iDealwine!
+Starting your very own wine collection – what a wonderful challenge!
+A collection is not only a wonderful way to share delicious moments in good company but can also be an investment which will gain in value over time.
+Below, a few tips to help you on your way, and some advice from Angélique de Lencquesaing, co-founder of iDealwine.

-There are many good reasons to start your own wine cellar: you may want to age the wines yourself, to choose the latest great vintages and let them flourish in the right conditions, or you might even be thinking of something that you could pass on to your children.
+There are many good reasons to start your own wine collection: you may want to age the wines yourself, to choose the latest great vintages and let them flourish in the right conditions, or you might even be thinking of something that you could pass on to your children.
 They are of course all good reasons.
 Here we present with you a short guide to help you get started on your adventure.

 1. Create a cellar in which you can conserve your wines in good condition